phalcon/documentation/docs/api/phalcon_encryption.md

 ```
 Generates a v4 random UUID (Universally Unique IDentifier)

 The version 4 UUID is purely random (except the version).
-It doesn't
+It does not
 contain meaningful information such as MAC address, time, etc. See RFC
 4122 for details of UUID.

-This algorithm sets the version number (4 bits) as well as two reserved
-bits.
-All other bits (the remaining 122 bits) are set using a random or
-pseudorandom data source.
-Version 4 UUIDs have the form
-xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx where x is any hexadecimal digit and
-y is one of 8, 9, A, or B (e.g., f47ac10b-58cc-4372-a567-0e02b2c3d479).
+Delegates to `Phalcon\Encryption\Security\Uuid::v4()`.
+For other UUID
+versions or object-based access use that class directly.

 ```php
 $random = new \Phalcon\Encryption\Security\Random();